-In Section 5.3, we have investigated interactions between participants in the context of milestones that are reached during a conversation.
-We return to that example to introduce choreography modelling in BPMN after the building blocks of BPMN choreographies are introduced in Figure 5.38.
+In Section 6.3, we have investigated interactions between participants in the context of milestones that are reached during a conversation.
+We return to that example to introduce choreography modelling in BPMN.
+Before doing so, we will introduce the building blocks of BPMN choreographies in Figure 6.36.

-Fig. 5.38.
-Notational elements used in BPMN Choreography diagrams
+Fig. 6.36.
+Notational elements used in BPMN choreography diagrams

 The main building blocks of choreography diagrams are choreography tasks.
-Each choreography task represents one message or several related messages exchanged between participants.
-It consists of three parts, one participant that initiates the message exchange, one or more participants that are involved in the message exchanges, and the choreography task name.
+Each choreography task represents a message interaction between two participants.
+A choreography task consists of three parts, one participant that initiates the interaction, one interaction partner, and a choreography task name.

-Each set of message exchanges represented by a choreography task is initiated by exactly one participant, called the initiator.
-The initiator is highlighted white, while the participant or the participants that are receivers are shown in grey.
-In the choreography tasks shown in Figure 5.38, Participant A is the initiator.
-Notice that the role (initiator, receiver) of a participant is not represented by its position in the choreography task, but by the coloring of respective field of the task.
+Each message interaction is initiated by exactly one participant, the initiator.
+The initiator is highlighted white, while its interaction partner, the respondent, is shown in grey.

+In the choreography task shown in Figure 6.36(a), Participant A is the initiator.
+Notice that the role (initiator, respondent) of a participant is not represented by its position in the choreography task, but by the highlighting of the respective compartment of the task.

-A choreography task with two participants represents a set of message exchanges between them.
+Message decorators can be used to represent messages sent during an interaction.
+Message decorators indicate whether a single message is sent during an interaction or whether an interaction consists of two messages, one sent from the initiator to the respondent and one message sent back.
+Figure 6.36(b)shows message decorators for both participants, representing the fact that the interaction consists of two messages sent, an initiating message and a response message.
 Request-reply is a typical message exchange pattern represented by a choreography task.
 Sending a request-for-quote message from a buyer to a supplier and the quote return message can be collectively represented by one choreography task, with the buyer being the initiator.